The Best Ways to Preserve Bananas

 Put Your Bananas in the Fridge

-Did you know that you can place your bananas in the fridge to keep them fresher for more extended periods?
+Did you know that you can place your bananas in the fridge to keep them fresh for extended periods?
 It’s a trick that works, but you’ll need to make sure you’re putting the bananas in the fridge at the right time.

-For example, if you put the bananas in your fridge before they’ve started to ripen, the cold temperatures will keep them from ripening at all, thus making it difficult for you to use the bananas because they’ll lack that sweet taste that you love and enjoy when eating them.
+For example, if you put the bananas in your fridge before they’ve started to ripen, the cold temperatures will keep them from ripening at all, or in the time you want to use them.
+If they don’t ripen some, it’s difficult for you to use the bananas because they’ll lack that sweet taste that you love and enjoy when eating them.

 So, the best time to put the bananas in the fridge is after they’ve started to ripen.
 You can do it as soon as you notice they’re turning more yellow and possibly getting a bit softer than they were to halt the ripening process and keep the bananas fresher for even longer.
 It’s a great way to keep your bananas in good condition.